Bambuti (film): Background

 In 1956, Walt Disney had also produced a documentary film (Secrets of the Steppe) about the wildlife of Africa, which was to run parallel to Grzimek's film in cinemas and was also represented at the 1956 Berlin International Film Festival.
 On the last day of the Berlinale, No Space for Wild Animals was shown in a cinema on Kurfürstendamm.
 Bernhard and Michael Grzimek had invited the press to the Berlin Zoological Garden for the morning of that day, but no journalists showed up.
 Finally, at the premiere, the audience began to applaud mid-film, during a scene in which three giraffes parade against the evening sky.
-Grzimek's production was a surprising success, with both the jury and the audience choosing it over Disney's US competition.
-No place for wild animals was shown in 63 countries worldwide, and it stayed in the program of a Munich cinema for twelve weeks.
+Grzimek's production was a surprising success, with both the jury and the audience choosing it over the Disney offering.
+No Place For Wild Animals was shown in 63 countries worldwide, and it stayed in the program of a Munich cinema for twelve weeks.
 The South African censors initially wanted to shorten the documentary, but after protests in the newspapers, the interior minister decided that the film would be shown there uncensored.

 Bernhard and Michael Grzimek offered part of their film proceeds to the English administration of Tanganyika, which was supposed to use it to buy up land to enlarge the conservation areas there, since the British government had decided to reduce the Serengeti National Park by a third.
 This offer was declined, instead the Grzimeks were invited by the National Park's director, Peter Molloy, to study animal migrations in the Serengeti.
 Michael and Bernhard Grzimek's second cinema documentary, Serengeti Shall Not Die, was the result of this research trip.

 As with the following film, Wolfgang Zeller was responsible for the film music for No Space for Wild Animals, which was recorded by the German Film Orchestra under the direction of Eberhard Soblick.
-The animation recordings at the beginning of the film come from the Bremen studio H. Koch.
+The animation recordings at the beginning of the film came from the Bremen studio H. Koch.